sudarshanvaidya/Comparing-Custom-Model-Development-with-GCP-BQML-and-AutoML-Tables/README.md

 Background:

-I always had a curiosity about the automatic ML on cloud platforms -
+I always had a curiosity about the Automatic Machine Learning on cloud platforms -

-Can they build faster, accurate and better models than I, as a data scientist or Machine Learning Engineer, can ever build?
+1. Can they build faster, accurate and better models than I, as a data scientist or Machine Learning Engineer, can ever build?

-Are they transparent and explainable with respect to the transformations applied, the algorithms used or the optimal hyper-parameters chosen?
+2. Are they transparent and explainable with respect to the transformations applied, the algorithms used or the optimal hyper-parameters chosen?

-Is it a tool that I can rely on?
+3. Is it a tool that I can rely on?
 Or is it a competitor, a threat to me as a data scientist or ML engineer?

-Are they a replacement for Data Scientists / ML Engineers?
+4. Are they a replacement for Data Scientists / ML Engineers?
 Or just a quick enabler for Business Analysts?

-I wanted to try them out myself, and find out when we should use custom machine learning models and when to depend on cloud based automatic machine learning.
+I wanted to try out these tools myself, and find out when we should use custom machine learning models and when to depend on cloud based automatic machine learning.